Fraunhofer-FIT-DSAI/SASP/README.md

 The project uses a `config.ini` and `keys.ini` to store configuration and sensitive information.
 In the `SASP/config/` folder, there is a `config_example.ini` and `keys_example.ini` file that can be used as a template for the actual `config.ini` and `keys.ini` files.
 Below is an overview of the variables used in the project and installation.

+### Keycloak
+The program was developed to use SSO solution Keycloak for user management.
+For demonstration purposes this is bypassed in this release, but can be enabled by setting `BYPASS_KEYCLOAK=False` in `SASP/sasp/auth/keycloak_integration.py`.

 #### Overview of Configuration Variables
 ##### Config.ini
 | Section | Variable | Description | Optional | Notes |